tabulify/tabulify/ansible/roles/postgres/doc/postgres-wal-archiving.md

 ## About

+called also:

+* continuous archiving
+* online backup

 A restore requires:

 * a full backup (file system or `pg_backup`)
 * and one or more WAL segments in order to work correctly.

 Note on [Wal archiving](https://www.postgresql.org/docs/current/continuous-archiving.html)

+## Advantage

+* No need of a file system snapshot (just tar or a similar archiving tool.)
+* continuous backup can be achieved simply by continuing to archive the WAL files.
+This is particularly valuable for large databases or egress cost-effective, where it might not be convenient to take a full backup frequently.
+* point-in-time recovery
+* warm standby system by continuously feeding the WAL files to another machine

 ## WAL